Articles on: Gaming Consoles

 1. Copy the Firmware

-Drag and drop the .uf2 file onto the RPI-RP2 drive.
-The Pico will reboot and run the firmware automatically.
+Drag and drop the .uf2 file onto the drive.
+The Pico will reboot and start running the firmware automatically.

 1. Power on the Pico W and hold BOOTSEL for 5 seconds until the LED blinks rapidly — this means Bluetooth pairing mode is active.

-2. On your PC, open Bluetooth Settings → Add device → Bluetooth.
+2. On your Windows PC, open Bluetooth Settings → Add device → Bluetooth.

 3. Select PlayAbility Receiver when it appears.